 Your Dog’s Nose is Overheated

 In the winter time, it’s common for dogs to sleep in front of heaters.
 While it’s nice and cozy for your pup, the constant puff of warm air causes their nose to dry out and become crusty over time.
+Preventing access to the area around the heater may cure your dry nose dog.

 Allergies Could Also be to Blame